 Entries tagged as construction

-compressed earth block education architects rammed earth wattle and daub innovations vaults technology sand mud brick film and video domes cob organizations preservation clay earthquake historic award events builders resort pool rammed chalk video water tolou competition photography earthen ware art church fabric science students fathy
+compressed earth block education architects rammed earth wattle and daub innovations vaults technology sand mud brick film and video domes cob organizations preservation clay earthquake historic award events builders resort pool rammed chalk video water tolou competition photography earthen ware art church fabric science students wall fathy

 Monday, July 13.
 2009

 EARTH ARCHITECTURE — THE BOOK

 The groundbreaking survey Earth Architecture is available in a paperback edition or in the original hardcover edition .
 Buy Earth Architecture if you live in the following countries::

 | Canada | Japan | Italy | United States |

 Currently it is estimated that one half of the world's population—approximately three billion people on six continents—lives or works in buildings constructed of earth.
 And while the vast legacy of traditional and vernacular earthen construction has been widely discussed, little attention has been paid to the contemporary tradition of earth architecture.
 Author Ronald Rael, founder of Eartharchitecture.org provides a history of building with earth in the modern era, focusing particularly on projects constructed in the last few decades that use rammed earth, mud brick, compressed earth, cob, and several other interesting techniques.
 EARTH ARCHITECTURE presents a selection of more than 40 projects that exemplify new, creative uses of the oldest building material on the planet.